We strive to increase NASA’s funding to 1% by encouraging popular support for NASA through education and outreach.

 The Breakdown: What, Why, How?

-NASA contributes to society massively in terms of technological, economical, and inspirational capitol.
+NASA contributes to society massively in terms of economic, technological, and inspirational capitol.
 The bulk of progress we have witnessed in the last 40 years comes from the world’s extremely talented scientists and engineers.
 Now, talk to most any scientist or engineer of the last 40 years, and we’re willing to bet that they were drawn into their chosen field by something NASA related.
-And more often than not, they refer to the Apollo, Gemini and/or Space Shuttle programs where humans were physically advancing a frontier.
+And more often than not, they refer to the Apollo, Gemini or Space Shuttle programs where humans were physically advancing a frontier.
 It’s the human spirit of exploration that drives the world’s greatest technologists to invent the future, today.
-We want to see to it that the US annual budget allocation for NASA reflects that hugely important role as technological, economical, and inspirational powerhouse.
+We want to see to it that the US annual budget allocation for NASA reflects that hugely important role as economic, technological, and inspirational powerhouse.

 Penny4NASA serves as the central hub of this community driven movement.
 To succeed in increasing NASA’s budget, there are a few key attributes that we must maintain.
-A high number of supporters which can be contacted quickly to act as one voice at the same time; A public presence that consistently reminds the administration and Congress that we want our society to support NASA funding at a higher level, concurrent with the agency’s economical, technological and inspirational excellence; And perhaps most importantly, by consistently and in large numbers, contacting members of Congress to tell them what we want and why we want it.
+A high number of supporters which can be contacted quickly to act as one voice at the same time; A public presence that consistently reminds the administration and Congress that we want our society to support NASA funding at a higher level, concurrent with the agency’s economic, technological and inspirational excellence; And perhaps most importantly, by consistently and in large numbers, contacting members of Congress to tell them what we want and why we want it.
 We are the constituents that they count upon for votes, and if we make it clear that this is what we want, they cannot ignore us, unless they happen to be looking for another job.

 So, how exactly is NASA funded?